 Under Colorado law, plaintiffs must prove several things in claims of negligence.
 First, is that the defendant owed a duty of care to the plaintiff at the time.
 Once established, it must be determined this duty was breached.
 Lastly, a causal correlation existed between the defendant’s breach and the injuries incurred.
 Negligence may be demonstrated through an action, or a failure to take action, which leads to injury recoverable by the plaintiff.
 Whether a defendant owes a duty is a question of law for the court to determine.
 Colorado’s Supreme Court recently heard the case of N.M. v.
 Trujillo, which centers on whether a duty of care existed that we will review.

 Eight-year-old “N.M.” was walking to school approaching the house of Alexander Trujillo when suddenly his two “large, vicious and barking” pit bulls ran up to the fence surrounding his property, startling the youth.
 The dogs did not escape the fence; however, the boy fled across the street directly in front of a van that struck him and caused injuries requiring over 20 days of hospitalization.
-The family filed a personal injury suit against the defendants including the van driver, his employer under respondeat superior, and Trujillo.
+The family filed an injury suit against the defendants including the van driver, his employer under respondeat superior, and Trujillo.
 The claim alleged Trujillo was aware his dogs had frightened others before when rushing up to and rattling the fence.
 The claim of negligence against Trujillo was as follows:

 - He had a duty to control his vicious dogs to prevent frightening or threatening anyone and exercise reasonable care

 - That he knew, or should have, that children walking to school used the sidewalk in front of his property

 - He breached this duty of care by allowing his dogs to threaten and frighten pedestrians

 - This breach was the cause of serious injuries